c-chiniquy/iglo/docs/README.md

   - Can load .ttf and .otf files.
   - Can load pre-baked font files (pre-rendered glyph atlases).
   - Supports signed distance fields with glow and outline effects.
-- Manages window and graphics device creation.
+- Handles window and input.

 ## Gallery